YerongAI/Office-Tool/README.md

 After that, application will load your translation, if you are adding a new translation to application, it will show: failed to connect to server.
 It's normal.

 ### What is More

-For each translator, we will give them an Admin app that allows you to change the announcement and upload a background image.

 ````For each translator, we will give them an Admin app that allows you to change the announcement and upload a background image.```` [Send a e-mail](mailto:yerong@coolhub.top) ````to us.````